Kink-Collective Event Community Conduct Policy

 Recklessness: a person is considered to have acted recklessly when they acted in conscious and unreasonable disregard of a known risk.
 A person is reckless when they are aware that their actions have a substantial risk of causing harm, and such risk is unreasonable under the circumstances.

-Negligence: a person is considered to have acted negligently when they took an unreasonable risk that they should have known about, but were not consciously aware of.
+Negligence: a person is considered to have acted negligently when they took an unreasonable risk that they should have known about, but are not consciously aware of.
 Where a person is unaware that their actions pose an unreasonable risk of causing harm, but they should have known the risk, their mental state is negligent.

 - Problem with an opinion.